sedol1339/files/papers.md

     - Some datasets include disagreement between annotators.
 This usually arises from differences in understanding the task, the given information and personal experience.
 We demonstrate that the prediction uncertainty in SWAG for individual instances very well follows human annotation confusion.
     - This points to the use of SWAG in an active learning scenario, where annotation noise can be identified using a well calibrated prediction model.
     - For future work we consider making use of multiple annotations also during training.

+Uppaal, R., Hu, J., & Li, Y. (2023).
+Is Fine-tuning Needed?
+Pre-trained Language Models Are Near Perfect for Out-of-Domain Detection. arXiv, 2305.13282.
+Retrieved from https://arxiv.org/abs/2305.13282v1

+    - We are considering the problem of OOD detection for some specific (textual) distribution of interest.
+    - We use pre-trained LM that maps text into an embedding.
+We measure the relative distances of samples in the embedding space.
+We hypothesize that embeddings of ID samples are closer to each other than the OOD sample embeddings.
+    - We demonstrate strong performance of pre-trained LMs on this task, comparing to LMs fine-tuned on ID data.
+We conclude that fine-tuning on ID data (as was proposed earlier) is not needed for distance-based OOD detection, since our zero-shot OOD detection performs better.
+We show that the performance of distance-based OOD detection declines over the course of fine-tuning across all objectives we tried, despite the increase in ID classification accuracy.
+    - Early stopping can be a promising solution to achieve tradeoff between OOD detection and ID classification performance.
+    - To better understand the strong performance, we further show that pre-trained models display strongly separated domain clusters, which leads to the efficacy of distance-based OOD detection.

 ## Transformers and RNN